-(10) The decision of the Appellate Tribunal shall be in writing, detailing the issues raised in the appeal and the arguments adopted by the appellant and the Commission.
-The Appellate tribunal shall also provide reasons for reaching its decision with reference to the provisions of this Act and the facts of the case.
+(8) The decision of the Appellate Tribunal shall be in writing and shall give details of the issues raised in appeal and the arguments adopted by an appellant and the Commission, and shall give reasons for reaching its decision with reference to the provisions of this Ordinance and the facts of the case.

-(11) The Appellate Tribunal shall provide copies of its decision to all the appellants and the respondents including the Commission no later than five days from the date of rendering its decision.
+(9) The Appellate Tribunal shall provide copies of its decision to all the appellants and the Commission no later than five days from the date of rendering its decision.